π Last Updated: February 22, 2026 | New startups added weekly

 This trend indicates Australian startups are successfully navigating the “valley of death” between seed and growth stages, with investors backing companies demonstrating clear product-market fit and revenue traction.

 Australia startups that just raised Series A funding are actively building teams and buying tools.
+Many B2B sales teams rely on a startup database to identify these companies the moment they close a round β when budgets are freshest and buying intent is highest.
 Get weekly lists of newly funded Australia startups with verified decision-maker contacts, or request a custom list of Series A companies in your target industry.

 Late-Stage Growth Capital